A WHOLE BODY APPROACH TO PHYSIOTHERAPY

 Understanding the demands of pregnancy, child birth and beyond, allows our Senior Physiotherapist, Elizabeth Fong (formerly Elizabeth Ciranni), to educate and support mums through this important phase.

-• How to carry their posture to help them feel the best during their pregnancy.
-This includes strengthening, mobility, stretching and pelvic floor training.
+Postural support during pregnancy - This includes strengthening, mobility, stretching and pelvic floor training.

 SPORTS AND MUSCULOSKELETAL PHYSIOTHERAPY